databrary/design/ridir-16/narrative.md

 ##### Project 4.1: Design search interface

-Databrary's existing search interface returns text-based information about datasets -- title, authors, a short description -- and thumbnail image information about users or institutions.
+Databrary's existing search interface returns text-based information about datasets--title, authors, a short description-- and thumbnail image information about users or institutions.
-A search interface will need to be designed that returns information about which datasets or videos meet specific search requirements, including whether coding files are available and in what formats, whether coding manuals are available, possibly information participant characteristics.
+A search interface will need to be designed that returns information about which datasets or videos meet specific search requirements, including whether coding files are available and in what formats, whether coding manuals are available, and possibly information about participant characteristics.
 Ideally, the interface would allow users to preview videos, possibly by clicking on thumbnail images.
 The interface should allow a user to select and download specific datasets or individual videos returned by the search.
 The design of the search interface poses some complex problems that will be informed by work on Projects 1-3.